Deeper dive

 • Dispensing challenges: Medications prescribed for children often require precise calculations based on age, size, and weight, increasing the risk of dosing errors.

-• Administration errors: Mistakes can occur in how medications are administered, such as inaccurately measuring liquid doses or ensuring children take their full dose.
+• Administration errors: Mistakes can occur in how medications are administered, such as incorrectly measuring liquid doses or failing to make sure children take the full dose.

 Illustration of a child covering his mouth with his hand as his father attempts to give him medication.